Hantavirus Tracker

 This hantavirus tracker monitors the MV Hondius expedition cruise ship Andes virus outbreak (2026).
 The first death occurred aboard the ship on April 11; a second passenger died in Johannesburg on April 26, triggering WHO's international response.
 Exact exposure origin remains under investigation.

-WHO initiated contact tracing covering passengers and crew across 14 countries shown on this map.
-Confirmed and probable case counts are synced from ECDC automatically every 20 minutes.
+The hantavirus tracker map shows WHO contact tracing covering passengers and crew across 14 countries.
+Confirmed and probable case counts are sourced directly from ECDC.

 About This Hantavirus Tracker